Ecopetrol S.A. (EC) Downgrade Issued by Wall Street Gurus

 JP Morgan gave a rating of “Underweight” to EC, setting the target price at $16.50 in the report published on November 29th of the previous year.

-Volatility was left at 3.61%, however, over the last 30 days, the volatility rate increased by 3.80%, as shares surge +10.18% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +9.40% upper at present.
+Volatility was left at 3.29%, however, over the last 30 days, the volatility rate increased by 3.94%, as shares sank -3.12% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +4.22% upper at present.

 Stock Fundamentals for EC